cynthiaXY/datasciencecoursera/README.md

-This is my first repo for the class The Data Scientist¡¯s Toolbox in Coursera.
+This is my first repo for the class The Data Scientist's Toolbox in Coursera.